 Over at Slate, Zachary Meisel and Jesse Pines have a sensationalist article entitled Waiting Doom that describes how hospitals are killing emergency room patients.
 They claim Esmin Green’s death was caused by the length of time she waited in the E.R. which they blame on the hospital practice of boarding inpatients.
 In their words,

 Despite increasing evidence that crowded E.R.s can be hazardous to your health, hospitals have incentives to keep their E.R. patients waiting.
 As a result, there has been an explosion in E.R. wait times over the past few years, even for those who are the sickest. […] If there are no inpatient beds in the hospital (or no extra inpatient nurses on duty that day) then the patient stays in the E.R. long past the completion of the initial emergency work.
 This is what happened to Green, and it has become widespread and common.

-However, as I blogged in Unhealthy Measures more than a year ago, when the National Heath System mandated a waiting time limit, ambulences waited outside hospitals with patients in the back.
+However, as I blogged in Unhealthy Measures, when the National Heath System mandated a waiting time limit, ambulances waited outside hospitals with patients in the back.
 Since the activity measure started when patients came in the door, it seemingly solved the waiting problem but didn’t address the real problem – getting patients healthy.
 Outcome measures such as ‘% cases diagnosed correctly’ and ‘mortality rate’ would assess the effectiveness of the care being provided, not just the speed at which it was provided.

 It’s hard to know whether using performance management would have helped Esmin Green.
 But I’m certain spending a lot of money to measure waiting time isn’t the answer.